delight-im/Knowledge/Ubuntu Desktop.md

 ### Creating shortcuts

- * Press `Ctrl` and `Shift`, drag the file or folder to its target location and drop it to create a new shortcut there.
+ * Press `Ctrl` and `Shift`, drag the file or folder to its target location and drop it to create a new shortcut at that target location.